VulcanJS/vulcan-docs/source/tutorial-customizing.md

 ## Replacing Components

-A really cool feature of Nova's theming system is the ability to replace a specific component without having to overwrite the entire theme.
+A really cool feature of Vulcan's theming system is the ability to replace a specific component without having to overwrite the entire theme.

 For example, let's consider the `base-components` theme's `Logo` component: